zengm-games/zengm/README.md

 ### Service Worker

-This only applies if you use Apache, not if you use `yarn run start`!
+This only applies if you use Apache, not if you use `pnpm run start`!

 A service worker is used for offline caching.
 This can make development tricky, because if you load the game in your browser, make a change, wait for